CZ-NIC/knot/doc/man_knotc.rst

   Stop the server if running.

 **reload**
-  Reload the server configuration.
+  Reload the server configuration and modified zonefiles.

 **zone-check** [*zone*...]
-  Check the zone. (*)
+  Check the zone if is loadable.
+Semantic checks are executed if configured. (*)

 **zone-memstats** [*zone*...]
   Estimate memory use for the zone. (*)

 **zone-status** [*zone*...]
-  Show the status of the zone. (*)
+  Show the zone status. (*)

 **zone-reload** [*zone*...]
-  Trigger a zone reload.
+  Trigger a forced zone reload (no mtime check).
+In addition, a slave zone refresh is scheduled after the reload.

 **zone-refresh** [*zone*...]
-  Trigger a zone refresh (if slave).
+  Trigger a slave zone refresh asking master for the serial.

 **zone-retransfer** [*zone*...]
-  Trigger a zone retransfer (if slave).
+  Trigger a forced slave zone retransfer (no serial check).

 **zone-flush** [*zone*...]
   Trigger a zone journal flush into the zone file.

 **zone-sign** [*zone*...]
-  Trigger a zone resign (if enabled).
+  Trigger a zone sign if enabled automatic signing.

 **conf-init**